Guidelines that'll help you make this transition with ease.

 Matt Crabtree

-The thought of having to switch your business account can be pretty daunting, but that's understandable given that it's the hub of all your business's finances — from managing your revenue and expenses to seizing new opportunities for growth.
+The thought of having to switch your business bank account can be pretty daunting, and that's understandable given that it's the hub of all your business's finances.

-Still, regardless of the reason, it's fairly unlikely that you have the same business current account forever, so throughout this article, we'll be walking you through how you can smoothly switch your business bank account to another without all the unnecessary stress.
+Throughout this article, I'll be walking you through how you can smoothly switch your business bank account to another without unnecessary stress.

 Evaluate Your Goals